asispts/ptscs/README.md

 # `ptscs`
-> PSR-12 coding standard with some strict styles
+> PSR-12 coding standard with some additional strict rules

 ## Installation
 Install with composer